ctaggart/FAKE.Intro/slides/index.md

     $ paket install

-- Computes `paket.lock` based on `paket.dependencies`
+- Computes package resultion for `paket.lock`
 - Restores all direct and transitive dependencies
-- Processes all projects and adds references to the libraries
+- Processes all projects and adds references

 ***